kenliu/chromeitlater/readme.txt

-Google Chrome Extension for Read it Later (http://www.readitlaterlist.com)
+Google Chrome Extension for Pocket (http://www.getpocket.com)

-ChromeItLater is designed for speed.
+QuickPocket is designed for speed.
 Save your pages and move on.

 For more information, see:
 https://chrome.google.com/extensions/detail/ikajdinojambnjmdglchkjiklcmklalj